oswida/joplin-markdown-calc/README.md

 | 0        | 0        | 0        |
 <!--TBLFM C2=A1+A2; C1=56*78/4 -->
 ```
 The comment can span multiple lines and contain multiple formulas separated by a semicolon.
-Formulas are calculated in the order they are written.
-Table cells are described using spreadsheet notation, columns designated with letters like A,B,C ..
+Formulas are calculated in the following order:  first row then all its columns fron the left to the right, second row ... etc. Table cells are described using spreadsheet notation, columns designated with letters like A,B,C ..
 Z (and even more AA, AB etc.) and rows with integers 1,2,3 ...
-You can also use range notation like A1:E23.
+You can also use range notation like `A1:E23`.
 Moreover, `hot-formula-parser` contains also a big set of predefined functions which can be used in formulas.
-The list of these functions (taken by SUPPORTED_FORMULAS function) looks like this
+The list of these functions (taken by SUPPORTED_FORMULAS function) looks like this (however, I didn't check all of them)

 ```
 - ABS,ACCRINT,ACOS,ACOSH,ACOT,ACOTH,ADD,AGGREGATE,AND,ARABIC,ARGS2ARRAY,ASIN,ASINH,ATAN,ATAN2,ATANH,AVEDEV,AVERAGE,AVERAGEA,AVERAGEIF,AVERAGEIFS,